 A new reduction mix was then made, take seven, and McCartney added a fresh bass overdub.
 The song was also edited to remove an extra bar in the second chorus which had been erroneously played, and a rough mix was made.

-The extra bar can be heard in a mix released on 1996’s Anthology 2.
+The extra bar can be heard in a mix released on 1996’s Anthology 3.
 This was a combination of the vocal overdubs from this day and the four tracks of take three, before any reduction mixes had been made.

 While this was taking place, John Lennon was working on tapes and effects loops for use in the forthcoming stage production of his book In His Own Write.
-Twelve tapes were compiled on this day, five of which were marked 'Various'; the others were titled Vicars Poems, Queen's Mess, Come Dancing Combo, Organ Last Will Test, Neville Club, Theatre Outing, and Applause/TV Jingle.
+The play opened on 18 June at the Old Vic, London.